Isomorphism Testing for Graphs Excluding Small Minors

-We now turn to proving Lemma \ref{la:small-color-classes-excluded-kh}.
-For the proof we assume that $|[w]_\chi| \geq 3h^3$ for all $w \in V_2$ and aim to construct a topological subgraph $K_h$.
+We now turn to proving Lemma \ref{la:small-color-classes-excluded-kh} where we aim to construct a topological subgraph isomorphic to $K_h$.
 The vertices of the topological subgraph are located in the set $V_1$.
 This leaves the task to construct disjoint paths between vertices from $V_1$ using the vertices from the set $V_2$.
-Actually, it turns out to be more convenient to construct a large number of disjoint trees each of which can be used to obtain a single path connecting two vertices in $V_1$.
+Actually, as already described above, it turns out to be more convenient to construct a large number of disjoint trees each of which can be used to obtain a single path connecting two vertices in $V_1$.